Millions

 largest research facilities in Florida are the University of Florida,

-each killing thousands of animals every year in experiments.
+University of Miami and the University of South Florida—each killing thousands of animals every year in experiments.
 Other

 institutions, such as Mount Sinai Medical Center, use fewer animals